-The evidence supporting this finding of fact is contained in the testimony of Company witness Breece and the Public Staff Panel.
+The evidence supporting this finding of fact is contained in the testimony of Company witness Breece and in the Public Staff Panel.

 Company witness Breece provided testimony on the process that Piedmont utilized and the market intelligence that was evaluated during the review period to determine the prices charged for secondary market sales.
 Witness Breece explained that the process and information used by Piedmont in pricing secondary market sales depends upon the location of the sale, term and type of the sale, and prevailing market conditions at the time of the sale.
 Witness Breece stated that for long-term delivered sales (longer than one month), Piedmont generally solicits bids from potential buyers and, if acceptable, awards volumes based on bids received and its evaluation.
-Witness Breece further stated that, for short-term transactions (daily or monthly), Piedmont monitors prices and volumes on the Intercontinental Exchange, talks to various market participants, and for less liquid trading points, estimates prices based on price relationships with more liquid points.
-Witness Breece stated that the Company also evaluates the amount of supply available for sale and weighs that against current market conditions in formulating its sales strategy.
+Witness Breece further stated that, for short-term transactions (daily or monthly), Piedmont monitors prices and volumes on the Intercontinental Exchange, as well as by talking to various market participants and, for less liquid trading points, estimating prices based on price relationships with more liquid points.
+The Company also evaluates the amount of supply available for sale and weighs that against current market conditions in formulating its sales strategy.

-The Public Staff Panel testified that the Company earned actual margins of \$44,111,864 on secondary market transactions and credited the All Customers Deferred Account in the amount of \$33,083,898 for the benefit of North Carolina ratepayers ((\$44,111,864 - 100% Duke secondary market sales) x NC demand allocator x 75% ratepayer sharing percentage) + (100% Duke secondary market sales x NC demand allocator))The margins earned were a result of Piedmont's participation in asset management arrangements, capacity releases, and off system sales.
+The Company reflected net margins of (\$27,911,199) on secondary market transactions in the All Customers Deferred Account for the benefit of North Carolina ratepayers as shown on Exhibit(MBT-1), Schedule 9.
+The margins earned were a result of Piedmont's participation in asset management arrangements, capacity releases, and off system sales.

-Based on the foregoing, the Commission concludes that Piedmont actively participated in secondary market transactions, resulting in \$33,083,898 net margin for the benefit of North Carolina ratepayers during the review period.
+Based on the foregoing, the Commission concludes that Piedmont actively participated in secondary market transactions, resulting in \$27,911,199 of net margin for the benefit of North Carolina ratepayers during the review period.